Kemba beats LeBron for 1st time, Celtics top LA 139-107

 The Lakers’ only visit to Boston this season brought out a few celebrities, including rapper Snoop Dogg, former Red Sox slugger David Ortiz and a handful of members of the New England Patriots.

-James took advantage of the trip to Boston to take in a high school game his son, Bronny, was playing in Springfield.
+James took advantage of the trip to Boston to take in a high school game his son Bronny was playing in Springfield.
 The Lakers star reportedly made the 90-mile commute across the state in a helicopter.

+“My routine was broken today, but I could care less about it if I was seeing my family,” he said.
+“It was a unique opportunity to see my son, live, play that close to where I’m at.
+So I could care less about all that.
+It’s all secondary when it comes to my family.”

 TIP-INS